Assistant/Associate Transportation Planner

 SALARY AND BENEFITS

-The 2022 starting salary range for this position ranges from $63,219 to $74,461, with future salary steps exceeding this amount commensurate with experience.
+The 2023 starting salary range for the Assistant Transportation Planner position ranges from $65,431 to $71,409, with future salary steps exceeding this amount commensurate with experience.
+The 2023 starting salary range for the Associate Transportation Planner position ranges from $70,659 to $77,068.
 Metro COG reserves the right to hire at an appropriate level.
 Employees receive an annual step raise upon a satisfactory annual performance evaluation.

 - Life/AD&D insurance

 - Short- and long-term disability insurance

 - Employee Assistance Program